Easy Sourdough Dutch Baby Recipe (German Pancake)

 Instructions

-1. Place a 12-in cast iron pan in your oven and preheat to 425 degree F.
+1. Place a 12-inch cast iron skillet in your oven and preheat to 425 degree F.

 For the best chances for a puffy Sourdough Dutch Baby, be sure to use all room temperature ingredients.